ligato/cn-infra/rpc/rest/README.md

 # HTTPmux

-The `HTTPmux` is a infrastructure Plugin which allows app plugins to handle HTTP requests (see the following diagram) in this sequence:
+The `REST Plugin` is a infrastructure Plugin which allows app plugins to handle HTTP requests (see the following diagram) in this sequence:
 1. httpmux starts the HTTP server in its own goroutine
-2. Plugins register their handlers with `httpmux`.
-To service HTTP requests, a plugin must first implement a handler function and register it at a given URL path using the `RegisterHTTPHandler` method. `httpmux` uses an  an HTTP request  multiplexer from the `gorilla/mux` package to register the HTTP handlers by the specified URL path.
+2. Plugins register their handlers with `REST Plugin`.
+To service HTTP requests, a plugin must first implement a handler function and register it at a given URL path using the `RegisterHTTPHandler` method. `REST Plugin` uses an  an HTTP request  multiplexer from the `gorilla/mux` package to register the HTTP handlers by the specified URL path.
 3. HTPP server routes HTTP requests to their respective registered handlers